75 years on, Holocaust survivors struggle to recover property in Poland

 SOCIAL ATTITUDES

-Lawyers told Reuters that it is getting more difficult for Holocaust survivors to get restitution as the government refuses to simplify the rules and courts grow more sceptical.
+Lawyers told Reuters that it is getting more difficult for Holocaust survivors to get restitution as the government refuses to simplify the rules and courts grow more skeptical.

 Social attitudes have also shifted.